SURF Faculty Advising

-This page is intended to serve as a guide for faculty who are advising a student completing a Summer Undergraduate Research Fellowship (SURF).
-We recommend that you read the information carefully before agreeing to serve as a SURF advisor, as by taking on this role, you are agreeing to mentor the student through their research project, from application and research preparation through the submission of completed and approved materials at the end of the summer.
+Please read this information carefully before agreeing to serve as a SURF advisor, as by taking on this role, you are agreeing to mentor the student through their research project, from application and research preparation through the submission of completed and approved materials at the end of the summer.

 Advising and the Application Process

-Students apply for a SURF in the early part of the spring semester.
+Students apply for a SURF early in the spring semester.
 For many students, this will be their first time applying for funding to support a research project.
 As an advisor, you can help your advisee select a project that is original and feasible to complete (students are expected to work 20 hours a week for 9 weeks).
 You can also help them select a project that matches their skillset and experience.